The mystery of a disappearing lake and the struggle over water rights in Chile | DW | 08.03.2022

 Even after four droughts with persistent low rainfall in the 20th century, the lagoon never came close to drying out, according to the study.

-"But throughout the 1990s agricultural industries started deviating those rivers when the state started assigning 100% of the water rights of one river, and then another, then another," said Pablo Garcia-Chevesich, a Chilean professor at the Colorado School of Mines and University of Arizona and report co-author.
+"But throughout the 1990s agricultural industries started deviating those rivers when the state started assigning 100% of the water rights of one river, and then another, then another," said Pablo Garcia-Chevesich, a Chilean professor at the Colorado School of Mines and University of Arizona and co-author of the report.

 In 2010, the Pintue river — an important tributary — was diverted completely.
 Large-scale farms producing cherries and avocados also established deep wells and pumped water directly from the lagoon.